karanr05/movies-api/README.md

    node server.js
    ```

-   The server will run on `http://localhost:3000` by default.
+   The server will run on `http://localhost:3000` by default with message ("Hello User").

 ## API Endpoints